 Savory Italian sausage, bell peppers, and creamy Havarti provide an amazing combination of flavors and textures.
 The sausage is packed with flavor and loaded with protein.
 You could also make this with my homemade chicken Italian sausage to lighten things up a bit!

-We’re big fans of an easy egg bake around here.
+We’re big fans of an easy make-ahead egg bake around here.
 The variations are endless, and I’ll provide some swaps below.
 Check out my veggie egg bake and ham and cheese egg muffins.
 They set you up for busy mornings when you need a quick, protein-rich meal on the go.
 Add this to your collection of egg bake recipes, brunch ideas, savory breakfasts, and high-protein meals!

 Sausage Egg Bake